 Grease a 9×13 inch pan (I like to line it with a parchment paper sling as well) and preheat the oven to 350°.

 Make your filling: Dice the apples and mix them with the cinnamon and sugar.
 Set aside.

 Mix together your filling ingredients and drop it by spoonful evenly over your cake.
 Swirl the filling through the cake batter with a knife.
-Sprinkle remaining apple mixture over the top of the cake and swirl with a knife once more.
+Sprinkle the topping mixture over the top of the cake and swirl with a knife once more.

 Bake for 35-45 minutes until a toothpick inserted into the center comes out clean.
 Mix together glaze ingredients until smooth and spread over warm cake.
 Let sit at least 20 minutes before slicing.
 Enjoy!